 Sustainable products we’ve used and liked

-If you’ve read this post until here, you probably want to live more sustainably.
+If you’ve read this post about easy ways to be more eco-friendly until here, you probably want to live more sustainably.
 Here’s some stuff that we’ve been using in our own journey to be more environment friendly.
 These aren’t affiliate links, and I won’t get paid anything if you buy something from them.
 They’re here because we really like them, and that’s it.

 (Please note that most of these are made by small setups that might not be able to take orders because of the COVID-19 situation.)